Investigating Memory in Model-Free RL with POPGym Arcade: Memory Evaluation Tools

+\end{definition} \paragraph{Memory Bias} As stated in \cref{sec:related_work}, prior work hints that introducing memory can produce confounding factors.
+To measure the inherent performance cost of introducing memory, we propose the Memory Bias.
+This is the observed performance difference between a memory-endowed policy and its memory-free counterpart on a fully observable task.
+Factors that cause Memory Bias could include parameter count, optimization complexity, implicit regularization, representational capacity, and more. \begin{definition} The Memory Bias measures the effect of confounding factors: the performance change caused by the memory model that is attributable to the memory model but \textbf{not} attributable to partial observability

+\end{definition} \paragraph{Pixel Visualizations} Pixel states and observations enable powerful visualization tools.
+We implement visualization tools to probe which pixels persist in memory via their impact on the policy.
+More formally, given a trajectory $\textbf{x}_n$, we compute latent Markov states $\hat{s}_0, \hat{s}_1, \dots, \hat{s}_n$ via \cref{eq:recurrent_update}.
+Then, we backpropagate through memory and policy, taking the norm of the gradient of $Q$ values with respect to an observation $o_t$ where $t \leq n$.
+We provide variants for both $Q$ learning and policy gradient methods

-This equation measures how much each pixel from $o_{t-k}; k \in \{0 \dots t\}$ propagates through memory and contributes to the value at time $t$.
-Using these tools, we can attribute decisions to specific memories and better understand agent behavior.
+This measures how much each pixel from a prior observation $o_t$ propagates through memory and contributes to the $Q$ values \cref{eq:pixel_gradient_q} or action distribution \cref{eq:pixel_gradient_pg} at time $n$.
+We experimented with other norms, but we find the $L_2$ norm provides the clearest pixel visualizations.